 Heavy leg syndrome is a condition in which your legs feel extremely heavy and weak all the time.
 In most cases, this gets worse as the day progresses and your legs feel heaviest in the evenings.
 This is especially true if your heavy legs are caused by chronic venous insufficiency.
 Most people suffer from heavy and weak legs occasionally, but there’s cause for concern if the heavy legs are persistent.
 In order to treat heavy leg syndrome, you need to first diagnose the root cause of heavy legs.
-In this article, we discuss what are the causes of heavy leg syndrome and what are the best heavy leg syndrome treatment options.
+In this article, we discuss what are the causes of heavy leg syndrome and what are some of the best heavy leg syndrome treatment options.

 Symptoms of RLS and Heavy Leg Syndrome

 Heavy leg syndrome is almost always symptomatic of another underlying condition.
 In most cases, heavy leg syndrome is accompanied by another condition called restless leg syndrome or RLS.
 The following are some of the most prominent symptoms of RLS and heavy leg syndrome:

 - Heavy sensation in your legs, along with weakness.

 - Difficulty with walking or standing.

 - Uncontrollable movements of legs and arms, especially at night.